 From professionals to novice trekkers, the Everest Region offers a great variation in trekking trails as per your capability and requirement.
 Everest Base Camp Trek, Gokyo Lake Trek, Cho La Pass Trek, Everest View Trek, and Everest High Passes Trek are four of the most famous treks in this region.
 The Everest Region Treks are a perfect fit for beginners and regular trekkers as well.
 The trails are less hectic and the views are simply breathtaking.
 The treks are also available in different variations where the trekkers can choose to undertake either camping treks or teahouse treks.

 These trails are inhabited by Sherpa people and will majorly focus on cultural experiences.
-Throughout the trip, you will learn a lot about Sherpa people and their lifestyle.
+Throughout the trip, you will learn a lot about the Sherpa people and their lifestyle.
 Everest Base Camp Trek, Gokyo Lake Trek, Cho La Pass Trek, and Everest View Trek are comparatively more adventurous when compared to those in other regions in Nepal.
 The treks will lead you into the heart of Sagarmatha National Park which is also a UNESCO world heritage site.
 If lucky enough, you will encounter many exotic species like Snow Leopard, Blue Sheep, and Himalayan Thar in your treks to Everest Region.
-Similarly, for professional trekkers who are seeking to challenge themselves by stepping into the true snowy wilderness, the Everest High Passes Trek is a perfect match up.
+Similarly, for professional trekkers who are seeking to challenge themselves by stepping into the true snowy wilderness, the Everest High Passes Trek is a perfect matchup.
 The amazing trip is a combination of classic Everest Base Camp Trek alongside the adventurous trails to the Gokyo Lake.
 Also, the trip leads through extreme passes of Kongma La (5535m), Cho La (5420m), and Renjo La (5360m), and finally back to Namche Bazaar.